Lab-Grown vs Natural Diamonds in Toronto: A Jeweler's Honest 2026 Guide

 Natural makes sense when:

-- Long-term resale value matters (heirloom engagement rings)
+- Long-term resale value matters — for heirloom engagement rings especially

-- You care about the geological history — formed deep underground over billions of years
+- You care about the geological story — formed deep underground over billions of years

-- You want it to hold value through economic cycles
+- You want the piece to hold its value through economic cycles

 - You're resetting a family stone into a new piece